Castelli Entrata Cycling Vest – Windproof Front, Breathable Back

 Bottom Line

 A cycling vest is probably the single most versatile piece of kit you can own.
-The Castelli Entrata Windstopper Vest gets high marks for wind protection and breathability, which simply broadens its versatility even more.
+The Castelli Entrata Windstopper Vest gets high marks for wind protection and breathability, which further broadens its versatility.
 With three full-size rear pockets, it’s a layer you can wear all day.
 The combination of GORE Windstopper and breathable stretch fabric gives it a substantial feel that performs across a wide range of conditions.
-From cool and damp to clear and cold, it adapts to the conditions of the day.
+From cool and damp to clear and cold, it adapts to the day’s conditions.